 4 Best Practices to Reduce Third-Party Cybersecurity Risk

-1. Verify your third party has implemented strong third-party risk cybersecurity monitoring and plans.
+1. Verify that your third party has implemented strong third-party risk cybersecurity monitoring and plans.

-Not only should you request due diligence around your vendor’s cybersecurity protocols and procedures; it’s also extremely important to inquire around security testing.
-This not only helps ensure their data is secure, it should also confirm if they have an incident detection and response plan.
+In addition to collecting standard due diligence documents, such as your vendor’s cybersecurity protocols and testing to verify third-party information security, you need to assess the vendor’s security testing.
+By assessing their testing, you’ll be able to determine whether the vendor’s data is truly safe and confirm that they have an effective incident detection and response plan in place.
 This is a great way to identify weakness in a tangible format.

 Your vendor’s reported security testing should include the following:

 - Regular, standardized penetration testing of internal and external networks and social engineering testing.
-Social engineering testing should include things such as simulated phishing emails and employee awareness tests.
+Social engineering testing should include scenarios such as simulated phishing emails and employee awareness tests.

 - Documented follow up to findings as well as remediation of any issues that were found.
-You want to make sure that your vendor has demonstrated that they’re testing for weakness, following up on any issues and fixing them timely.
+You want to make sure that your vendor has demonstrated that they’re testing for weakness, following up on any issues, and fixing them in a timely manner.

-- Documented evidence that security testing is done at least annually.
-Preferably by an impartial third-party.
+- Documented evidence showing that security testing is done at least annually.
+This should preferably be conducted by an impartial third party.

 Incident detection and response is also crucial.
-An incident can be anything that affects the confidentiality, integrity or availability of information or an information system.
-The truth is, Incidents happen — it’s inevitable.
-The key to minimizing the impact is discovering them quickly and having a plan to address them quickly and effectively.
+An incident can be anything that affects the confidentiality, integrity, or availability of information or an information system.
+The fact is that incidents happen, and it’s essential to quickly discover and address the incident and take steps to minimize the impact.

 Here are four questions you’ll want to ask:

-- How do your vendors identify an incident?
+- How do your vendors define and identify an incident?

 - Do they have an effective response plan and notification procedure?